meghane/game-vault/README.md

 - [X]  User can see recommendations based on previous filters and/or searches
 - [X]  User can see trending games
-- [ ]  User can watch trailers for a selected game
+- [X]  User can visit website for selected game
-- [ ]  User can share game details with others via a share button
+- [X]  User can share game details with others via a share button
 - [ ]  User can view and select their recent searches on the search screen

 ### 2. Screen Archetypes